python/cpython/Doc/library/smtplib.rst

 .. class:: SMTP([host[, port[, local_hostname[, timeout]]]])

-   A :class:`SMTP` instance encapsulates an SMTP connection.
+   An :class:`SMTP` instance encapsulates an SMTP connection.
 It has methods that support a full repertoire of SMTP and ESMTP operations.
 If the optional host and port parameters are given, the SMTP :meth:`connect` method is called with those parameters during initialization.
 If specified,